Post-Traumatic Stress Disorder: Living in Fear is No Fun

 For example, if you grew up in a home in which physical abuse was common, you’re likely to carry the scars of that abuse into adulthood.
 It may take the form of free-floating anxiety (anxiety that is NOT tied to a specific trauma), anger, insecurity, and even clinical phobias like agoraphobia – the fear of being around others, or a fear of public spaces like a shopping mall or restaurant.

 Find peaceful serenity in Hawaii’s sounds of nature

-PTSD is common among military personnel who’ve been stationed in a war zone, law enforcement personnel, or people who’ve experienced near death experiences, or have been victims of brutal crimes.
+PTSD is common among military personnel who’ve been stationed in a war zone, law enforcement personnel, or people who’ve experienced near-death experiences or have been victims of brutal crimes.

 In the past, PTSD sufferers feared that others would discover their “hidden” condition.
-However, today PTSD is not only recognized as a serious emotional challenge, there are numerous therapies to address the root cause of PTSD.
+However, today PTSD is not only recognized as a serious emotional challenge, but there are also numerous therapies to address the root cause of PTSD.

 It is possible to survive PTSD using a variety of therapies that enable PTSD sufferers to enjoy life to the fullest.